ianstecos/next-template/README.md

 },
 ```

-The `"engines"` field specifies what versions of Node and npm must be used.
+The `"engines"` field specifies what versions of Node.js and npm must be used.

 ## ESLint